irizarry-development/wku-filmatrix/INSTALL.md

-# WKU Filmatrix production installation guide
+# Filmatrix production installation guide

-This installation guide assumes you have installed:
+This installation guide assumes:
- - Docker on a Debian based Linux distrubution, or on Windows with the WSL 2 based engine.
+ - You are on on a Debian based Linux distribution, or on Windows with WSL 2 running a Debian based Linux distribution
+ - Docker is installed (on Windows you must be using the WSL 2 based engine)
- - Git
+ - Git is installed

-This guide also assumes

-Once Docker and Docker Compose are installed, the installation process is extremely similar on any operating system.
+Following the previous assumptions, the installation process is very similar on either Linux or Windows.

+## Download

-First, you must clone the repository at https://github.com/irizarry-development/wku-filmatrix to your machine using one of these commands.
+First, you must obtain the project source code.

+Clone the repository at https://github.com/irizarry-development/wku-filmatrix to your machine using one of these commands.

 HTTPS